sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 - Watching systems fail daily.
 - Doing post mortem and root cause analysis.
-- Having access to systems failing where people notice.
-That is the production environment.
+- Having access to systems failing where people notice - the production environment.
 Those are not the tasks of a developer, but an SRE (**S**ervice **R**eliability **E**ngineer).

 ## Developers don't have the numbers